ScottfreeLLC/AlphaPy/docs/tutorials/system.rst

 Opening Range Breakout]

 Once you come to the conclusion that there is no master algorithm, then you can move to the next level.
-Collectively, technical analysis is really just an infinite set of features to use in training models.
 Further, we have discovered that all of the systems you need have already been invented.
 The real magic is then using machine learning to decide which system to deploy at any given moment.